Saturday, November 23, 2024

 Like the half wave circuit, a full wave rectifier circuit produces an output voltage or current which is purely DC or has some specified DC component.
 Full wave rectifiers have some fundamental advantages over their half wave rectifier counterparts.
 The average DC output voltage is higher than for half wave, the output of the full wave rectifier has lesser ripple than that of the half wave rectifier producing a relatively smoother output waveform.

 There are two major types of full wave rectifier designs used frequently.
 The smaller design uses two diodes instead of the single diode used in half wave diode, i.e. one for each half of the cycle.
-A multiple winding transformer is used where secondary winding is split equally into two halves with a centre tapped connection.
-The connection for a centre tapped full wave rectifier are shown below.
+A multiple winding transformer is used where secondary winding is split equally into two halves with a center tapped connection.
+The connection for a center tapped full wave rectifier are shown below.

 Center tap full wave rectifier circuit